labtrac/test-documentation/documentation/system-settings.md

 + **Account Name**

-	- The name of the Laboratory's bank accouny.
+	- The name of the Laboratory's bank account.

 + **Export Accounts To**